 Students take part in creating and playing a Quiz Show, and a Kahoot game to test their knowledge on the information and fun facts learned in the short interactive eLearning course: Getting to Know European green crab (EGC) and other engaging online resources.
-Thank you to the Port of Vancouver for their support in the development of this activity (see Additional Resources for links to their education and environment protection programs).
+Thank you to the Pacific Salmon Foundation and the Port of Vancouver for their support in the development of this activity (see Additional Resources for links to their education and environment protection programs).

 The activity includes: